Types of Degrees Industrial Engineering Majors Are Getting

 - Speaking - Talking to others to convey information effectively.

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 - Judgment and Decision Making - Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Abilities for IE Majors

-What Can You Do With an IE Major?
+What Can You Do With a Industrial Engineering Major?

 |Job Title||Job Growth Rate||Median Salary|

 |Architectural and Engineering Managers||5.5%||$140,760|